LLNL/boxfish/docs/devguide/modules.rst

     # Visualize processed_data

 Here the decorator ``@Module`` is used to tell Boxfish that this module can be created by the user.
-Abstract ``ModuleView`` classes may be created and hidden from the user by omitting this decorator.
+Abstract ``ModuleFrame`` classes may be created and hidden from the user by omitting this decorator.
 The first decorator argument is the display name of the module which will be shown in the Boxfish GUI.
 The second is the class name of the agent that should be created for this view.
 Each view